How do I send a Web Push Notification?

 - Click the "Web Push" tab in your account and then click "New Push Message."

 - On the "Send a Push Notification" page, you can start creating your message.
-First, enter a title.
+First, enter a title with up to 50 characters.

 You can also link to your site.
 The "Notification Link URL" section will pull in the site from your opt-in prompt automatically, but you can link to whatever URL you need.